CRL accelerates programme and opens lanes 4 months early

-A segregation system was installed on the scaffold that segregated the works area into two sections using a visqueen membrane with 2 layers of plywood and a tarpaulin outer face.
+A partition system was installed on the scaffold that segregated the works area into two sections using a visqueen membrane with 2 layers of plywood and a tarpaulin outer face.
 This system was also used to trap and redirect the hydrodem water run off to the siltbuster.

 With the repairs to the abutment sufficiently complete, new corbels, protruding from the abutment, have been constructed.
 This has allowed the jacking system, including temporary bearings to be placed on these corbels to lift the bridge under a TM closure.
 The old bearings were then cut out using hydro-demolition and new bearings installed.
 Continuous monitoring was undertaken whilst the bridge was temporarily supported.

-Works carried out so far:
+Works carried out include;

 - Installation of scaffold / access,